VLNTNO/Interesting-and-useful-projects/README.md

-# Interesting-and-useful-projects
+# Interesting and useful projects

 This project inventories interesting and useful projects found here and there.

 Here are they:

-## User-friendly tools
+## Everyday life tools
+[cherrymusic](https://github.com/devsnd/cherrymusic) : a web server written in Python, allowing the streaming of one's personal music collection.

 [Simple Task](https://github.com/mpcjanssen/simpletask-android) : a todo.txt-based app.
 I'm looking to base an app on this to write journal entries.

 ## Backoffice tools